 Kindergarten is full of alien experiences, but Planet Kindergarten brings them all down to earth with hilarious, cartoon-like illustrations that show just how similar the first day of kindergarten is to a space mission. ("At recess, we test the conditions outside our capsule.")
 It's all good fun that's sure to boost the confidence of brand-new and apprehensive "astronauts."

 (By Jude Watson, Scholastic Press, $16.99.
 Available June 24.)

-won't want to miss 39 Clues Loot, the latest by Jude Watson, author of that mega-popular series.
+Fans of the 39 Clues won't want to miss Loot, the latest by Jude Watson, author of that mega-popular series.
 (She also writes under the name Judy Blundell, and she's won a National Book Award.)
 Loot introduces March McQuin, the beyond-clever son of a late con man.
 March has had no formal education, but his dad "taught him math at the race track."

 (By Peter Johnson; HarperCollins Publishers; $16.99.
 Available June 24.)

 Benny is coming to terms with his grandfather's rapidly worsening health.
 He's also confronting a hyperactive little brother and an obnoxiously smart-aleck older sister.
 Throw a crush on classmate Claudine into the mix, and Benny's in the center of a maelstrom of adolescent emotions.